realrubberduckdev/CloneRegistry/README.md

 Tool to easily clone a registry hive into another.

 # Uses of the tool
-* The team I work in, needs to create machines and clone some existing registry keys and re-enter them with updated values.
-CloneRegistry is on path to do that with a config file.
+* In some instances, for testing, we will need to create machines and clone some existing registry keys and re-enter them with updated values.
+CloneRegistry can do that with a config file or parameters.
 * ...add more.

 # Example
+You will need to publish the tool first to get the exe (check below for how to).
 CloneRegistry.exe "HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Wow6432Node" "HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Wow6432Node_Backup"
 Copies all keys to the new Backup one.